exonum/exonum-doc/src/advanced/consensus/consensus-details.md

 - Cancel all requests for `Prevote`s that share `round` and `propose_hash` fields with the collected `Prevote`s.
-- If the node's `locked_round` is less than `prevote.round` and the hash of the stored `Propose` message corresponding to this `prevote` is the same as `prevote.propose_hash`, then proceed to **LOCK** for this very proposal.
+- If the node's `locked_round` is less than `prevote.round` and the hash of the locked `Propose` message corresponding to this `prevote` is the same as `prevote.propose_hash`, then proceed to **LOCK** for this very proposal.